cetic/sdn-blockchain/README.md

 # Synopsis

 This project aims to improve Openstack's Tacker auditability.
 In other words, our goal is to do a periodical check on Tacker's log files, in order to verify that there hasn't been any security breach or modification of their content.
-This whole process can also be referred to as immutabilization of secure log files
+This whole process can also be referred to as immutabilization of secure log files.

 # Code Organization